spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ^.*.js.map$
 ```

-If you use the `deploy-to-abap` command, you can add the `exclude` option to your `ui5.yaml` file to exclude the files from the deployment:
+If you use the `deploy-to-abap` command, you can exclude these files from the deployment by adding the `exclude` option to your `ui5.yaml` file:

 ```yaml
 customTasks: